Robust Aggregation for Federated Learning: Numerical Simulations: Full Details

+\myparagraph{Effect of non-identical data distributions} Here, we plot the analogue of \Cref{fig:expt:robustness_main} for the Sent140 dataset with data corruption in the setting where the dataset was split in an i.i.d. manner across devices.
+Recall that we had a small gap of 0.3\% between the performance of \rbfedavg and \fedavg in the setting of no corruption.
+Consistent with the theory, this gap completely vanishes in the i.i.d. case, as shown in \Cref{fig:rfa:robustness-iid}.

-\myparagraph{Effect of Iteration Budget of the Smoothed Weiszfeld's Algorithm} We study the effect of the iteration budget of the smoothed Weiszfeld's algorithm in \rbfedavg. in Fig.~\ref{fig:expt:a:hyper-niter:feml}.
+\myparagraph{Effect of iteration budget of smoothed Weiszfeld} We study the effect of the iteration budget of the smoothed Weiszfeld algorithm in \rbfedavg. in \Cref{fig:expt:a:hyper-niter:feml}.
 We observe that a low communication budget is faster in the regime of low corruption, while more iterations work better in the high corruption regime.
-We used a budget of 3 calls to the secure average oracle to trade-off between the two scenarios in Sec.~\ref{sec:a:expt:rbfedavg}.
+We used a budget of 3 calls to the secure average oracle throughout to trade-off between these two scenarios.

-\myparagraph{Effect of Number of Devices per Iteration} Figure~\ref{fig:expt:a:hyper-ndev:feml} plots the performance of \rbfedavg against the number $K$ of devices chosen per round.
+\myparagraph{Effect of number of devices per iteration round} \Cref{fig:expt:a:hyper-ndev:feml} plots the performance of \rbfedavg against the number $m$ of devices chosen per round.
 We observe the following: in the regime of low corruption, good performance is achieved by selecting 50 devices per round (5\%), where as 10 devices per round (1\%) is not enough.
 On the other hand, in high corruption regimes, we see the benefit of choosing more devices per round, as a few runs with 10 or 50 devices per round with omniscient corruption at 25\% diverged.
+This is consistent with \Cref{thm:rfa:convergence}, which requires the number of devices per round to increase with the level of corruption (cf. Eq.~\eqref{eq:rfa:mainthm:ndev-per-round}).

+\myparagraph{Effect of local computation} \Cref{fig:expt:a:hyper-localepochs:sent} plots the performance of \fedavg and \rbfedavg versus the amount of local computation.
+We see that the performance is always within one standard deviation of each other irrespective of the amount of local computation.
+However, we also note that RFA with a single local epoch is obtains a slightly lower test accuracy in the no-corruption regime than using more local computation.